-- (a) One residential dwelling unit per site. - (b) One fFamily flat of up to 70m2 in maximum gross floor area plus a covered verandah up to 10m2 per site.
+(a) A family flat shall have a maximum gross floor area of up to 70m2 plus a covered verandah up to 10m2 per site.

-Except on sites of 5,000m2 or less, the maximum gross floor area of the family flat shall not exceed 50m2 plus covered verandah up to 10m2 per site.
+Except on sites of 5,000m2 or less, where a family flat should have a maximum gross floor area up to 50m2 plus a covered verandah up to 10m2 per site.

-19.6.2 Maximum Building Height
+19.6.3 Maximum Building Height

-- (a) No part of any building intended for residential activities shall exceed a height of 10 metres. - No part of any other building shall exceed a height of 15 metres. (b)
+- (a) No part of any building intended for residential activities shall exceed a height of 10 metres. - (b) No part of any other building shall exceed a height of 15 metres.

-19.6.3 Daylight Setback Envelope
+19.6.4 Daylight Setback Envelope

-Where a site adjoins the Residential Zone, the daylight setback requirement for the (a) Residential Zone shall apply as if all buildings on the site were part of the Residential Zone.
+(a) Where a site adjoins the Residential Zone, the daylight setback requirement for the Residential Zone shall apply as if all buildings on the site were part of the Residential Zone.

-19.6.4 Building Setbacks from Boundaries and Separation Distances
+19.6.5 Building Setbacks from Boundaries and Separation Distances

-- All buildings shall comply with the following setbacks: (a) - 10 metres from any District road boundary; (i) - 15 metres from any State Highway boundary; (ii) - (iii) 10 metres from any other site boundary; - (iv) 15 metres from any bank or stream edge; - 20 metres from the bed of any water body listed in Schedule 12 Priority (v) Water Bodies.
+- (a) All buildings shall comply with the following setbacks: - (i) 10 metres from any District road boundary; - (ii) 15 metres from any State Highway boundary; - (iii) 10 metres from any other site boundary; - (iv) 15 metres from any bank or stream edge; - (v) 20 metres from the bed of any water body listed in Schedule 12 Priority Water Bodies.